presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 	Starting this week, your problem sets will be completed in ``.py`` files that you will download from Canvas and edit to add your answers.
 You will test them and work on them by running them via the command prompt, as you practiced last week.

+	Note that the test output will look different now -- you won't have the nice box with colors that you have in the textbook.
+However, you will still have the same information and more power to see what is being tested.

-	You will submit your final files in Canvas assignments.
-However, the instructions for each problem on the assignment will be found in the textbook, as usual.
+	**You will submit your final files in Canvas assignments.** However, the instructions for each problem on the assignment will be found in the textbook, as usual.
 You will need to reference the textbook for the instructions for each problem, and in the files we provide you, we will provide whatever code (if any) that we intend you to start with, beneath comments e.g. ``## [PROBLEM 1]``.

+	Your problem set grades, once they are complete, will appear in the textbook progress page, just like your other problem sets.

 	**Please make sure that you include the "ps#", e.g. ``ps5`` in your problem set file name when you submit it.** (Even better, don't change the file name at all!)
 That will make the instructional team's lives much easier.